 This Surprising Habit Can Stave Off Dementia, Says Study

 According to the Centers for Disease Control and Prevention, an estimated five million adults with dementia—a number expected to reach nearly 14 million by 2060.
 While there is no cure for the degenerative health condition, there are ways to help improve quality of life.
-And, according to new research there is one thing in particular that can positively impact those who are suffering from dementia.
-Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.
+And, according to recent research there is one thing in particular that can positively impact those who are suffering from dementia.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 Listening to Music Can Help Improve Cognitive Functioning

-According to a new meta analysis study from Pitt published in Journal of the American Geriatrics Society, listening to music can help improve quality of life and mood, as well as cognitive functioning.
+According to a recent meta analysis study from Pitt published in Journal of the American Geriatrics Society, listening to music can help improve quality of life and mood, as well as cognitive functioning.

 "We are excited to see these results because participating in music, like singing in a choir or playing in a drum circle, is a safe, engaging activity that our research demonstrates can support cognition at a critical time for older adults facing cognitive decline," lead author Jennie L. Dorris, MM, of the University of Pittsburgh, said in a press release.